rickkas7/particle_notes/manual-photon-claiming/README.md

 If you are creating a phone app for the customer, you can use the customer access token and refresh token to allow them to access the device directly using the Particle API, for example.

+This is also provides a way to publish events to a customer device with firmware that subscribes using the `MY_DEVICES` option.

 ### Restoring the device

 To restore the device back to a developer device, use the [console](https://console.particle.io) and go to the Devices tab.
 Select your device, then click the ... button.
 The two options you need are: